akeller/chatbot-dashbot-workshop/README.md

 Click the Deploy icon.

 Click Credentials (next to Deploy Options).
 Copy your workspace ID, username and password.
-Enter these as strings in the C# script to access the API.
+Enter these as strings in the .env file to access the API.

 ![alt text][credentials]

 ...

 Alternatively, from the IBM Cloud Conversation page (page where the Launch tool button sits), click "Service credentials" then expand "View credentials" to reveal your username and password.
-Enter these as strings in the C# script to access the API.
+Enter these as strings in the .env file to access the API.
 This does not show your workspace ID.

 ![alt text][conversation-service-credentials]